Skip to content

 Ceviche

-Ceviche is a seafood dish popular in the coastal regions of Latin America and the Caribbean.
+Ceviche is popular in Latin America and the Caribbean.

 I admit that ceviche can also be pickled cooked fish or seafood.
 A couple of months ago I was visiting Santiago de Chile and there I tasted the most fantastic raw red tuna ceviche: large cubes of fresh tuna in a zesty lime dressing.